Each piece in the Bare Rouge range is individual and unique. Pieces are designed and created to order.

 The timber is extremely hard and dense,

+Early Maori used it for weapons and the keels of boats.
 It was never used commercially but is a beautiful timber to turn.
 Mature heart wood is very dark red in colour, and younger trees produce more pinkish timber.
+Spalting (decay), bark inclusions and compression stress produce attractive grain patterns but can also make this timber a challenge to turn.

 It is often used for exhibition or artistic pieces.